stoneskin

 class Chicken(Bird):

-super().__init__(name,gender) #python 3 and upper you could use supper() to init parent without self
+super().__init__(name, gender) # In Python 3 and above, you can use super() to initialize the parent without self

 def flying(self):